-The Rural Commercial Area designation on Schedule A2 - Land Use Plan is to recognize existing and approved commercial uses in the Countryside Area and to ensure that any new rural commercial development is appropriately located.
+- 6.5.1.1 The purpose of the Rural Commercial Area designation on Schedule A2 Land Use Plan is to recognize existing and approved commercial uses in the rural countryside area and to ensure that any new rural commercial development is appropriately located. - 6.5.2 Permitted Uses

-- 6.5.1 Permitted uses in the Rural Commercial Area designation include: - (a) commercial uses that service the rural/agricultural/ recreational communities or provide services to the travelling public; - (b) commercial uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.
+- 6.5.1 The permitted uses in the Rural Commercial Area shall be include: - (a) commercial uses that service the rural/agricultural/ recreational communities or provide services to the travelling public;

+(b) commercial uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.

 - 6.5.2 The Rural Commercial Areas will be serviced with private drilled wells and private sewage disposal systems.
-Rural Commercial uses shall not require the use of large amounts of water for their operation and shall not contain uses or produce effluents that are noxious or polluting and shall be a low fire risk. - 6.5.3 Expansions of a Rural Commercial Area designation or the designation of new sites shall require an amendment to this Plan and the Zoning By-law, and the following studies and documentations may be necessary in support of the proposed amendment: - (a) a demonstration of the need and demand for the proposed use at that location; - (b) an analysis of the appropriateness of the location; - (c) an analysis of the impact of the proposed use on the agricultural land base and farming activities; - (d) an Environmental Impact Statement prepared in accordance with the provisions of Section 10.1.4; - (e) an analysis of compatibility with the surrounding uses; - (f) a rationale as to why the proposed use cannot be accommodated on other vacant lands already designated and/or zoned for commercial development; - (g) an analysis demonstrating the ability to provide an adequate water supply and sewage disposal system; - (h) an analysis of the proposal's conformity with the York Region Official Plan and provincial plans and policies; and - (i) any additional information, studies or reports required by Section 10 Development Review, that may be deemed relevant to the proposed development.
+Rural Commercial uses shall not require the use of large amounts of water for their operation and shall not contain uses or produce effluents that are noxious or polluting and shall be a low fire risk. - 6.5.3 Expansions of a Rural Commercial Area designation or the designation of new sites shall require an amendment to this Plan and an application to amend the Plan and the Zoning By-law, and must be accompanied by the following: the following studies and documentations may be necessary in support of the proposed amendment: - (a) a demonstration of the need and demand for the proposed use at that location; - (b) an analysis of the appropriateness of the location; - (c) an analysis of the impact of the proposed use on the agricultural land base and farming activities; - (d) an Environmental Impact Statement prepared in accordance with the provisions of Section 10.1.4; - (e) an analysis of compatibility with the surrounding uses; - (f) a rationale as to why the proposed use cannot be accommodated on other vacant lands already designated and/or zoned for commercial development; - (g) an analysis demonstrating the ability to provide an adequate water supply and sewage disposal system; - (h) an analysis of the proposal's conformity with the York Region Official Plan and provincial plans and policies; and - (i) any additional information, studies or reports required by Section 10 - Development Review, that may be deemed relevant to the proposed development.